wildfly/quickstart/README.md

 Maven configuration is dependent on whether you are running JBoss Enterprise Application Platform 6 or JBoss AS7.

-<a id="as7mavenconfig"></a>
-### Configure Maven for JBoss AS 7

-If you are using the JBoss AS 7 Quickstart distribution, the community artifacts are available in the Maven central repository so no additional configuration is needed.

 <a id="eap6mavenconfig"></a>
 ### Configure Maven for JBoss Enterprise Application Platform 6

 If you are using the JBoss Enterprise Application Platform 6 distribution, you need to download and configure the Maven repository.

-1. Download the JBoss Enterprise Application Platform 6 Maven repository distribution zip and unzip it into a directory of your choice.
+1. Download the JBoss Enterprise Application Platform 6 Maven repository distribution ZIP and unzip it into a directory of your choice.

 2. Modify the `example-settings.xml` file located in the root of your quickstarts folder.
 Replace all instances of `path/to/jboss-eap/repo` within `file:///path/to/jboss-eap/repo` with the fully qualified path to the Maven repository you unzipped in the previous step.